Can stress cause diarrhea? Is a nervous stomach a real thing?

 Avoid Trigger Foods

 Every body is different, and as you learn to navigate your personal IBS journey, you’ll figure out what foods and ingredients bring out the worst in your belly.
 It can be hard to stick with a strict diet sometimes, but it’s especially important to pay close attention when going through a stressful time.
 What that means for you exactly depends heavily on your own body, but many studies have shown that following a low FODMAP diet has offered partial or complete relief for 50-70% of IBS sufferers.
-Either way, whatever foods happen to trigger IBS symptoms for you, are worth eliminating or reducing, especially throughout stressful times.
+Either way, it's worth discover what foods help relieve IBS and which ones trigger symptoms for you, eliminating or reducing them, especially throughout stressful times.

 Related Article: Is a Low FODMAP Diet Plan for Me?